-When/Who What (examples) Indicators of Progress BoT and Principal 1) Review current school property and develop a new 'Property Development Plan' supporting student learning a) Further develop the Enviro Gardens to support student learning. b) Explore the possibility of developing the forest as a learning space c) Carry out upgrade maintenance of furniture as required.
+When/Who What (examples) Indicators of Progress BoT and Principal 1) Review current school property and develop a new 'Property Development Plan' supporting student learning a) Continue to support the deve; lopment and resourcing of the Reo Rua b) Further develop the Enviro Gardens to support student learning. c) Explore the possibility of developing the forest as a learning space d) Carry out upgrade maintenance of furniture as required.
+BoT and Principal 2) Multipurpose Cultural Well-being Centre/Hall: Explore with the MoE ideas and the development of plans for a Board of Trustees funded learning space to fulfill the role of - hall / cultural space - Whanau space a) Plans have been developed and funding sources identified. b) Relevant permissions obtained from the MoE c) Relevant HCC and building code conditions identified d) Establish a space to support cultural and whanau engagement.